How to authenticate and access the Management API

 }'

-Step-By-Step Instructions for Developer Key + Customer Key
+## Step‑By‑Step Instructions for Developer Key + Customer Key

-Authentication Flow
+### Authentication Flow

 1. Developer Key (Partner / App)

-2. Customer authorizes access via KlickTipp dialog
+2. Customer authorizes access via the KlickTipp dialog

 5. KlickTipp validates keys and permissions

-The API method is only executed after authentication succeeds.
+The API method is executed **only after** authentication succeeds.

-Querying the Customer Key
+### Querying the Customer Key

 To obtain a **Customer Key** for a KlickTipp account, your integration must guide the customer through the API access authorization dialog.